 - Harry Buhrman, Professor of Algorithms, Complexity Theory, and Quantum Computing at the University of Amsterdam – Introduction to the work of Avi Wigderson

 - Avi Wigderson, Professor of Mathematics at the Institute for Advanced Study, Princeton - Imitation Games (read the abstract here)

 - Lex Schrijver, Fellow at CWI and Emeritus-Professor of Mathematics at the University of Amsterdam – Introduction to the work of László Lovász

 - László Lovász, Professor of Mathematics, Eötvös University, Budapest – What is a graph limit and what is it good for?

 There will be a live-streaming of the event and the registration is open to eveyone!
 For more information on the event and the link to the regisrtation you can have a look at the website of the KNAW.

 Want to learn more?

 The event organized by the Academy is intended for a general audience.
-On Friday 28 January 2022, CWI organizes an event with lectures by the two Abel Prize laureates, together with three accompanying talks by researchers inspired by the achievements of Lovász and Wigderson.
+On Friday 8 of April 2022, CWI organizes an event with lectures by the two Abel Prize laureates, together with three accompanying talks by researchers inspired by the achievements of Lovász and Wigderson.
 These lectures are directed to scientists and will be more focused on the technical aspects and the details of the work of Lovász and Wigderson.

-Preliminary program for the CWI Lectures on Friday 28 January 2022:
+Preliminary program for the CWI Lectures on Friday 8 of April 2022:

 More information about the speakers and their talks can be found on this page.